 Nitrogen filtration was predominantly reported in North America, or regions with similar economic and environmental conditions.
 As such, the ability of wetlands to filter nitrogen was estimated in kg N/ha of wetland, and the monetary value was estimated by averaging the values that had been provided and applying them to papers where an effect was provided but with no accompanying monetary estimate.

 Provisioning services were valued by amalgamating services that included food, building materials, crafting materials, or firewood.
-Because of the considerable variation in the types of provisioning goods and services, the overall value of each material type was converted into monetary terms (2018 US$/ha/year).
-The geographic distributions of the sites where the studies were conducted are shown in Figure 1.
+Because of the considerable variation in the types of provisioning goods and services, the overall value of each material was converted into monetary terms (2018 US$/ha/year).
 Provisioning wetland ecosystem service studies were conducted mainly in developing countries (i.e., Africa; see Figure 1a), while regulating service studies were conducted mainly in developed countries, particularly North America (Figure 1b).
-Table A1, in appendix 1, lists the primary studies used in this study.
+See Table A1, in Appendix 1, for a list of the primary studies used in this study.

 Figure 1.
 Geographic Distribution of Study Sites for the (a) Regulating Wetland Ecosystem Services and (b) Provisioning Ecosystem Wetland Services